Andrew Tate’s team claims he has a ‘dark spot, most likely a tumour’

 Andrew Tate’s legal team has claimed he has a tumour as the detained influencer faces another month in a Romanian prison.

-The 36-year-old former kickboxer and his brother have been jailed in Romania since late December on suspected rape and human trafficking offences.
+The 36-year-old former kickboxer and his brother have been imprisoned in Romania since late December on suspected rape and human trafficking offences.

-Now, Mr Tate’s spokesperson confirmed health fears that the influencer reportedly held before being detained.

-Mr Tate’s team also said that prior to detention, Mr Tate had a medical consultation in Dubai about a “serious health condition”.
+Prior to his incarceration, Mr Tate’s had a medical consultation in Dubai about a “serious health condition”, his team said.

-His team added that doctors in Romania and Dubai wrote medical documents which confirmed he has a lesion on his upper right lung, which could be a sign of a tumour.
+They added that doctors in Romania and Dubai wrote medical documents which confirmed he has a lesion on his upper right lung, which could be a sign a tumour has developed.

 The influencer’s doctors have thus requested for Mr Tate’s release from prison so he can receive medical treatment in Dubai.

-However, Romanian officials have refused to allow him to go to Dubai for treatment, saying he can be attended to in Romania.
+However, Romanian officials have refused the request, saying he can be attended to in Romania.

 He added: “No official diagnosis has been confirmed and he is in good shape and is staying strong.
 His doctors have requested that he returns to Dubai for further testing.
 Andrew has not demanded this.